 Figwort family (Scrophulariaceae)

-Description: During the 1st year, this adventive or introduced biennial plant consists of a rosette of basal leaves about 1-2' across.
+Description: During the 1st year, this biennial plant consists of a rosette of basal leaves about 1-2' across.
 During the 2nd year, it becomes 3-7' tall and is usually unbranched.
 Occasionally, one or two side stems may develop in the upper half of the plant.
 These stems are covered with downy white hairs.
 The alternate leaves are up to 12" long and 4" across, becoming progressively smaller and more narrow as they ascend the central stem.
 They are obovate or oblong-ovate, smooth or slightly crenate along the margins (which are sometimes wavy), and covered with fine downy hairs.
 The lower leaves taper gradually to a narrow winged base, while the upper leaves are partially decurrent against the stem.
 The dense branched hairs provide the foliage with a color that is whitish or greyish green.
 The central stem terminates in a dense spike of flowers about ½–2' long.
 Each flower is about ¾" across and consists of 5 pale yellow petals, 5 hairy green sepals, 5 stamens, and a pistil.
 The 3 upper stamens are covered with white or yellow hairs, while the 2 lower stamens are hairless.
 The blooming period usually occurs during the summer and lasts about 1½ months.
 Only a few flowers are in bloom at the same time.
 Each flower is replaced by a seed capsule with 2 cells, each cell containing numerous little seeds.
 The rectangular-oblong seeds have fine wavy ridges and tiny pits across the surface.
 While the foliage withers away, the central stalk and its seed capsules turn brown and persist through the winter.
 The seeds are small enough to be carried aloft by the gusts of wind that shake the central stalk.
 The root system consists of a stout taproot that runs deep into the ground.
 This plant spreads by reseeding itself.

 Cultivation: Typical growing conditions are full sun and mesic to dry soil that often contains clay or stony material.
 The foliage is little bothered by pests and disease, although some of the lower leaves may wither away during a drought.
 The seeds can lie dormant in the soil for several decades and remain capable of germination.

 Range & Habitat: Great Mullein is a common plant that occurs in all counties of Illinois (see Distribution Map).
-It is native to Eurasia, and may have been introduced into the United States as an herbal or ornamental plant.
+This plant is native to Eurasia, and it may have been introduced into the United States as an herbal or ornamental plant.
 Habitats include limestone glades, rocky slopes and clay banks, pastures and fallow fields, areas along railroads and roadsides, vacant lots, and dry waste areas.
 Disturbed areas are preferred.

 Faunal Associations: Bumblebees are the most important pollinators of the flowers, where they seek nectar and pollen.
 Other insect visitors, which seek pollen, include Halictid bees and Syrphid flies.
 An unusual group of bees, consisting primarily of Anthidium spp.
 (Carder Bees) in North America, use the fuzzy hairs from the foliage as a water-proof lining in their nests.
 The seeds of Great Mullein are too small to be of much interest to birds, while the hairy foliage is avoided by mammalian herbivores.
 Both the foliage and the seeds may contain toxic compounds.